Employment Terminations: How To Avoid Legal Problems

 The decision to terminate an individual’s employment carries with it the risk of a possible legal challenge.
 Depending upon an employer’s policies or whether an employee has an employment contract, an employee may, for example, have a breach of contract or wrongful discharge claim.

+An at-will employer—that is, an employer who reserves the right to terminate employees without cause—generally does not need to worry about such claims.
 Like all other employers, however, an at-will employer still must be concerned about many other possible claims.

 In recent years, at-will does not always protect an employer so having documentation of employee performance and of the reasons for the termination is increasingly important.

 All employers need to be cognizant of possible discrimination claims that can arise from employment termination.
 To prevail, the former employee would have to prove that he or she was terminated, at least in part, because of his or her employee’s protected status (gender, religion, race, national origin, age, disability, and so forth).

 In addition, discharged employees could claim that their former employer defamed them by:

 - making false, disparaging comments about them to coworkers or other parties;

 - treated them in a manner intended to cause emotional distress;